apennisi/rgbd_person_tracking/README.md

 for data association.
 The appearance is given by using the RGB color information with the Speed Up Robust Features (SURF).
 The extracted information is reduced by using a sparse dictionary.
 Then, an on-line Adaboost classifier is assigned to each dictionary.
-The classifier is trained with one positive sample, and all the other detections together with 10 random patches, chosen over the entire image without considering the patch of the image containing the detection, are used as negative samples.
+The classifier is trained with one positive sample, and all the other detections together with 10 random patches chosen over the entire image without considering the patch of the image containing the detection, are used as negative samples.
 Then, a Kalman filter is used for filtering the noise of each track.
-A track is assigned to the current detection if, from the set of classifiers and Kalman filters, the response of one classifier is greater than a certain threshold _c_, or if the euclidean distance between the past track position and the current position is less then a threshold _e_.
+A track is assigned to the current detection if, from the set of classifiers and Kalman filters, the confidence of one classifier is greater than a certain threshold _c_, or if the euclidean distance between the past track position and the current position is less then a threshold _e_.